Case Study: How We Helped Clients Win Their Property Tax Appeals

 • Vacancy history

-This gave us a full financial profile of the property, which we used to perform an income capitalization analysis that showed the property’s true market value was considerably lower than the Assessor had estimated.
+That gave us a full financial profile of the property, which we used to perform an income capitalization analysis showing the property’s true market value was considerably lower than the Assessor had estimated.

-**We submitted the income analysis with a detailed narrative explaining why the Assessor’s valuation methodology overstated the property’s worth.
-We also included a letter outlining market rental rates and operating expenses for similar properties.
+The Appeal.
+We submitted the income analysis with a detailed narrative explaining why the Assessor’s methodology overstated the property’s worth, plus a letter outlining market rental rates and operating expenses for similar properties.

-**Based on our financial evidence and argument, the Board of Review agreed to lower the property’s assessment, resulting in thousands of dollars in annual savings for our client.
+The Outcome.
+Based on that financial evidence and argument, the Board of Review agreed to lower the property’s assessment, resulting in thousands of dollars in annual savings for the client.

 Why These Cases Matter